Alvin and the Chipmunks (film): Critical response

 This made it the highest-rated live-action animated Chipmunks film on the website.
+Metacritic, which uses a weighted average, assigned the film a score of 39 out of 100, based on 23 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 David Cross in 2007.
 Several film reviewers praised his performance as the villain.

 Ty Burr of the Boston Globe said, "the script leans heavily on the pranks and big-eyed cuteness of the li'l guys and leaves the live actors with unfunny dialogue and nothing to do."
 According to The New York Times, "its animated protagonists are egregiously eclipsed by the live-action characters."

 The Chicago Reader criticized the lack of depth in the characters of David Seville and Ian Hawke, describing them as "cardboard".
 The film's satire on commercialism faced criticism for being contradictory, as it prominently featured popular brands, including the chipmunks themselves.
 Burr explained the film's message "is torn between the glitz that sells and the homilies that endure."
+Claudia Puig of USA Today gave the film a 1.5 out of 4 rating and said, "Sure, rodents are hot this year.
+But unlike Ratatouilles chef prodigy Remy, these mischief makers bring nothing new to the table."

 Some critics took issue with Lee's subdued performance, particularly his underwhelming delivery of the iconic "Alvin!" yell.
 Andrew Grant of Première found, "Jason Lee makes for a sympathetic Dave, yet there's an almost somnambulistic quality to his performance," and Vice wrote that Lee's "rather 'cartoony' acting style here leaves a lot to be desired."
 However, Lee's acting did have some supporters for working as a likable protagonist, such as Time Out, a source that thought his "wry approach lends an edge to some of the script's wittier moments."